 That’s just the headline.

-Either you display popular post.
+Either you display popular posts.
 Related post.
 Recent post.
 Most commented post, etc. The article headline is what entices the reader to check the body of the article.

 So, crafting a magnetic headline is the key to successful online marketing.